paprikka/sonnet.io/src/site/posts/snakes.md

 ![](/images/snakes/07.png)

 Yellow mobbed with an entire rainbow of snakes and moved on to working solo for a while.
-In fact, most of them spend half of the day on workin solo.
+In fact, most of them spend half of the day on independent work.
 They joined back again in the afternoon.
 It seemed chaotic from a distance.

+What's important?
+Taking frequent breaks, listening to your partner, being present (so, not staring at your phone), reflection on what works and what needs to be improved, deliberate practice--all of these things require our attention.

+An Ideal Pairing Day can often seem chaotic because we're chaotic by nature.
 Bless this mess.

-In Ideal Pairing Day can often look just like this because we're chaotic by nature.

 <!-- Because, an ideal pairing day is one when you balance working with someone and solo, take frequent breaks, learn which problems lend themselves better to working solo.
 An ideal pairing day is when you feel like you've learned something from your buddy.  -->